Your privacy is important to Truckstop.

 - Your Consent.
 We may process your personal data in accordance with your consent or when you intentionally direct or instruct us to do so; and

-- Other Notified Purposes.
+- Other Disclosed Purposes.
 Carry out any other purpose conveyed to you at the time the information was collected.

 DISCLOSURE OF PERSONAL DATA